sasaki77/archiverappliance-datasource/docs/variables.md

 ```

 ## Variables Usage
-Variables is allowd to use only in `PV` and `Operator` field input.
+Variables is allowd to use only in `PV` and `Operator` field input and [Functions](functions) parameter.
 Using variables in other fields is not supported.

 You can select multiple PVs from drop down menu with variables.